-* Spain's De Guindos says banking union vital to euro's future
+* Spain's De Guindos says banking union vital to euro's

 * Sweden's Borg says compromise to reach deal possible